boundedcontext/bounded-context-language-sample/definitions.md

 Redefine Event Handler (for Aggregate) (in Context) (for Domain) (using Environment) Delete Event Handler (for Aggregate) (in Context) (for Domain) (using Environment)

-# Projections
+# Invariants

-A projection is a way of storing data about something in your context.
-It could be a projection that answers questions for a particular invariant in the context.
+An invariant enforces rules based on the current state of the current context.

-### Creating projections
+### Creating invariants

 To create a new projection simply run the following statement:

-	create projection 'active-carts' in context 'shopping' for domain 'e-commerce' using environment 'release-0.8.13';
+	create invariant 'shopper-has-active-cart' in context 'shopping' for domain 'e-commerce' using environment 'release-0.8.13';

 Remember that you can run the _in_ statement at the beginning, or at any point in a DQL file.
 You can do that as follows: